 Our mission is to protect lesbian, gay, bisexual, transgender, questioning (LGBTQ) youth from the harm of homelessness, and to support them in becoming safe and independent as they move from adolescence to adulthood.

-AFC offers the most comprehensive and clinically infused programs dedicated to meeting the needs of homeless LGBTQ youth.
+The Ali Forney Center is the largest and most comprehensive program in the nation dedicated to meeting the needs of homeless LGBTQ youth.
 Through our Outreach Services, Drop In Center and Emergency and Transitional Housing we see over 1,000 homeless LGBTQ youth each year.
-We offer three warm meals a day, showers and clothing as many are kicked out of their homes with very little belongings.
+We offer three warm meals a day, showers, and clothing.
 We provide youth with on-site medical and mental health services, HIV and STI testing and treatment, substance abuse support, career and educational counseling and life skills mentoring.
 Above all, we offer these young people the tools they need to reclaim their lives and become independent.
-In fact, 99% of youth in our Transitional Housing Program are employed and 77% are enrolled in higher education (college or voc-ed schools).
+In fact, 99% of youth in our Transitional Housing Program are employed and 77% are enrolled in higher education.